andrii2g/licensing-demo/samples/dotnet/README.md

 The worker is configured through trusted service environment values: LICENSE_NATIVE_PATH, LICENSE_FILE, LICENSE_IDENTITY_FILE, LICENSE_PRODUCT and LICENSE_FEATURE.
 These values do not supply a clock, inventory, keys or validity override.
 The dev native artifact alone accepts separate development test inputs.

 The only validated publish RID is linux-x64.
 An AOT executable still requires the matching external Rust .so and native OS libraries.
-See the root README and IMPLEMENTATION_STATUS.md for prerequisites, commands and actual evidence.
+Run these commands from the repository root.
+See the [README](../../README.md), [integration guide](../../docs/08-dotnet-native-aot.md), and [testing guide](../../docs/09-testing.md) for prerequisites, commands and actual evidence.